MarcoSimoes/setplaysdataset/DEMOMODE.md

 You can watch the game and use the RoboViz keyboard and mouse commands to control the camera.
 You can type the hotkey `F1` to see all the RoboViz commands.
 RoboViz exhibits a small **Logplayer** window, and you can use it to play/pause the game and advance forward or backward when it is paused.
+At the right end of this window, there is a box where you can adjust the log player speed.

+![Using negative speed to fast backward][RVizPlayBack]

-At the right end of this window, there is a box where you can adjust the log player speed. **This is not a video streaming tool!** It is a Log player which reproduces the simulation of the actual match held during the competitions.
+**This is not a video streaming tool!** It is a Log player which reproduces the simulation of the actual match held during the competitions.
 Hence, don't expect RoboViz to perform like a video stream.
 If you try to go forward or backward too fast, it can crash or present strange behaviors.
 An option is adjusting the speed to a higher value (maximum is 10) to fast forward or a negative value (minimum is -10) to fast backward. **But do not use negative speeds if you type *space* in the keyboard to activate the trackball mode in the camera**.

 ![Starting a new demonstration][RVizStartNew]